Lingaa

-Made on a budget of ₹100 crore, the film was released on 12 December 2014, coinciding with Rajinikanth's birthday.
+Made on a budget of ₹100 crore, Lingaa was released on 12 December 2014, coinciding with Rajinikanth's birthday.
 The film was dubbed and released in Telugu and Hindi languages with the same name.
-The film received mixed reviews, praise for Rajinikanth and Anushka's performance and A. R. Rahman music, but criticised the screenplay, the climax and the length.
+The film received mixed to positively reviews from critics, with praise for Rajinikanth’s performances, cinematography, action sequences and music, but criticism for its script, climax and length.
+The film was the highest-grossing Tamil film of 2014.